biology 1 & 1A

-Internal Nares (nostrils) breathing
+Internal Nares (nostrils) breathing, connect to lungs

 Eustachian Tubes: equalize pressure in inner ear